RiversideValley/Graphite/.github/README.md

 #### 3. Build the project

 To build Fire Browser for development, open the `Fire-Browser.sln` item in Visual Studio.
-Right-click on the `Fire.Browser` packaging project in solution explorer and select ‘Set as Startup item’.
+Right-click on the `Riverside.Graphite` packaging project in solution explorer and select ‘Set as Startup item’.

 ### 🛜 Usage